Finland–United Kingdom relations: The Republic of Finland 1917-

 Queen Elizabeth II made two official state visits to Finland.
 The first was in May 1976, hosted by Finnish President Kekkonen.
 The second visit took place in 1994, hosted by President Martti Ahtisaari.
 These visits included notable events such as a stroll in a Finnish forest in 1976 and official dinners at the Presidential Palace and the President's summer residence.

 Finland became a member of the European Union in 1995.
 Finland and the United Kingdom frequently found common ground on economic affairs, internal markets, free trade, and security matters.

 The United Kingdom also became a popular destination for Finnish university students pursuing their studies abroad.

 The Duke of Gloucester, Prince Richard, and the Duchess of Gloucester, Birgitte, visited the University of Helsinki and the Helsinki City Hall in 2012.

 Among the members of the British royal family, Prince Philip, Prince Edward, Duke of Kent, Prince Richard, Duchess Birgitte, Prince William, Prince Edward, Duchess, Sophie, and Prince Michael have visited Finland.

-On 31 March 2025, the President of the Republic of Finland, Alexander Stubb, undertook a working visit to London, aimed at strengthening bilateral relations between Finland and the United Kingdom.
+On 31 March 2025, the President of the Republic of Finland, Alexander Stubb, undertook a visit to London, aimed at strengthening bilateral relations between Finland and the United Kingdom.
 During the visit, President Stubb held talks with Prime Minister Keir Starmer, focusing on cooperation between the two countries.
-The discussions emphasized deepening political and economic ties, coordination within European security frameworks.
-President Stubb further noted Finland's welcome of Britain's increasing engagement with Europe following its departure from the European Union, highlighting shared interests in defense, trade, and research collaboration.
 Prior to his meeting with the Prime Minister, President Stubb gave an address at the London School of Economics and Political Science (LSE) on global political transformations.

-Suzanne Innes-Stubb, the First Lady of the Republic of Finland, is of Scottish and English origin.
+Suzanne Innes-Stubb, the First Lady of the Republic of Finland, was born in England and is a dual British-Finnish citizen.
 She is the spouse of President Alexander Stubb, who assumed office in March 2024.
-Innes-Stubb's background reflects the close cultural and personal ties between Finland and the United Kingdom, particularly between Finland, Scotland, and England.